Skip to content

 54. Certified under voluntary sustainability certification scheme (e.g. ISCC, SAS, RSB)?

-[Externally verified] The company is certified under ISCC.
+[Externally verified] Some of the company's operations are certified under ISCC.

 • Deforestation and biodiversity Deforestation and biodiversity